critocrito/sugarcube/packages/plugin-googlesheets/README.md

 `sheets_query` query type to determine the sheet in which to look.

 - `google.spreadsheet_id`: The ID of the spreadsheet to fetch from.
+- `google.sheet`: The name of the sheet to query from.